hugozap/volare-engine/volare_engine_layout/docs/JSONL Diagram Specification.md

-# JSONL Diagram Specification
+# JSONL Diagram Specification (base components)
 v1.1 -

-This specification describes the JSON Lines format for creating diagrams using the Volare Layout Engine.
+This specification describes the JSON Lines format for creating documnts using the Volare Layout Engine.
 Each line in a JSONL file represents a single entity with its properties.

 ## Basic Structure